sightmachine/sightmachine-sdk/docs/commonly_used_data_types/cookbook.md

 The wieght you are putting on this outcome as compared to the others.

 #### optimization_func
-How you wish to optimize this field usually 'maximize' or 'minimize'
+How you wish to optimize this field usually 'maximize' or 'minimize'.

 ### filters
-Object containing a duration filter and list of record filters
+Object containing a duration filter and list of record filters.
+It looks like the following:
 ```
 {'duration': {'isEnabled': False, 'minimum': 0, 'unit': 'second'}, 'recordFilters': []}
 ```